openml/services/README.md

 )
 my_task.publish()

-# wait a minute, so that task is processed by the evaluation engine
+# wait a minute, so that the dataset and tasks are both processed by the evaluation engine.
+# the evaluation engine runs every minute.
 # Meanwhile you can check out the newly created task at localhost:8000/search?type=task&id=[my_task.id]

 my_task = openml.tasks.get_task(my_task.task_id)